 Teenaged drivers are more likely than any other group to be involved in a serious traffic accident.
 In 2003, 18-year-old drivers received the highest rate of traffic citations of any group, and had the highest rate of involvement in fatal crashes of any age group.
 The reasons for this were bound up in the fact that younger drivers were both less experienced than other drivers and more likely to engage in unsafe driving practices, such as speeding or driving while intoxicated.

 Unsafe driving speeds are also a major factor in serious and fatal vehicular accidents in Georgia.
 In this case, speeding is not simply defined as exceeding posted speed limits, but driving faster than is safe given the current road conditions.
 Many speeding related accidents occur because the driver failed to adapt his or her driving speed in the face of fog, road ice, or other factors.
 In 2006, at least 5.3 percent of all accidents were at least partially caused by speeding on the part of one or more drivers.

 While the statistics for main causes of car accidents in Georgia show that many accidents are caused by a combination of factors, such as younger drivers who are speeding or driving while distracted, it also shows that safe driving practices can dramatically reduce the chance of a vehicular accident.
 If a driver is involved in an accident involving a careless, distracted or intoxicated driver, he or she can obtain compensation for any injuries or damages suffered in the accident.

-Those who have suffered such an accident should contact the law firm of Haug Law Group for an immediate consultation to understand what their legal options are.
+Those who have suffered from a car accident should contact the attorneys of Haug Law Group for an immediate consultation to understand what their legal options are.